-You’ll find multiple tips and techniques for learning and memorizing music to prepare your students for a concert.
+Having elementary students memorize music and be concert ready can be tricky and time-consuming.
+This post will give you multiple tips and techniques, including incentives, checklists, and games, for learning and memorizing music to prepare your students for a concert.

 Learning the Music

 - Project lyrics using Google Slides or PowerPoint in grades 2 and above.
 For PreK-Grade 1 you can project some key words/image icons that begin phrases although many times, I taught the songs by rote with no projection.
 I tried to pick songs for the younger kids that had lots of repetition so learning the text wasn’t a problem.

 - Have students analyze the text looking for repetition, similarities, and differences.

 - Let students find the rhyming words and use color-coding on your slides.